David Lehman: Career

 The Library of Congress commissioned an essay from Lehman, “Peace and War in American Poetry,” and posted it online in April 2013.
 In 2013, Lehman wrote the introduction to The Collected Poems of Joseph Ceravolo.
 He had previously written introductory essays to books by A. R. Ammons, Kenneth Koch, Philip Larkin, Alfred Leslie, Fairfield Porter, Karl Shapiro, and Mark Van Doren.

 In 1994 Lehman succeeded Donald Hall as the general editor of the University of Michigan Press’s Poets on Poetry series, a position he held for twelve years.
 In 1997 he teamed with Star Black in creating and directing the famed KGB Bar Monday-night poetry series in New York City’s East Village.
 Lehman and Black co-edited The KGB Bar Book of Poems (HarperCollins, 2000).
 They directed the reading series until 2003.

 Lehman taught in the graduate writing program of the New School in New York City since the program's inception in 1996 and served as poetry coordinator from 2003 to 2018.
 In an interview with Thomas M. Disch in the Cortland Review, Lehman addresses his great variety of poetic styles: "I write in a lot of different styles and forms on the theory that the poems all sound like me in the end, so why not make them as different from one another as possible, at least in outward appearance?
 If you write a new poem every day, you will probably have by the end of the year, if you’re me, an acrostic, an abecedarium, a sonnet or two, a couple of prose poems, poems that have arbitrary restrictions, such as the one I did that has only two words per line."

 Lehman has been awarded fellowships from the John Simon Guggenheim Memorial Foundation, the Ingram Merrill Foundation, and the NEA, and received an award in literature from the American Academy of Arts and Letters and a Lila Wallace-Reader's Digest Writer's Award.
 The Lila Wallace grant enabled Lehman to organize and host a series of poetry readings and school visitations in collaboration with the Community School of Music and Art in Ithaca, New York.
-The visiting poets were Mark Strand and Donald Hall (1992), Charles Simic, Jorie Graham, and A. R. Ammons (1993), and Louise Gluck, Kenneth Koch, and John Ashbery (1994).
+The visiting poets were Mark Strand and Donald Hall (1992), Charles Simic, Jorie Graham, and A. R. Ammons (1993), and Louise Gluck, Kenneth Koch, and John Ashbery (1994).David Lehman at bestamericanpoetry.com.
+In 2025, the editors of The New Criterion awarded Lehman the twenty-fifth New Criterion Poetry Prize, given "each year to a book-length manuscript of poems that pay close attention to form."
+The judges were Editor & Publisher Roger Kimball, Poetry Editor Adam Kirsch, and the poet Peter Filkins.

+Lehman's fiction has appeared in The New Yorker and Tablet.

 Lehman has lectured widely in the United States and abroad.
 He divides his time between Ithaca, New York, and New York City.
 He is married to Stacey Harwood.